MangelMaxime/Nacara/docs/content/plugins/overview.md

 title: All plugins
 ---

-The engine reads nothing and renders nothing on its own.
-Markdown, highlighting, search - you add each of them as a plugin, so your site carries what it uses and nothing else.
+Markdown, highlighting, search: each is a plugin you add, so your site carries what it uses and nothing else.

 Every plugin is a NuGet package and one line in your pipeline: